TonySiu1110/CR-Form-Application/README.md

 Mobile and Cross-Platform Compatibility: Fully responsive, ensuring usability across desktops, tablets, and smartphones.

 Automated Workflow Integration: Can be integrated with backend systems or APIs to streamline workflows such as notifications, data storage, and real-time processing.

+# How to run it

+Clone the repository and make sure you have React.js enivronment setup ready.
+Run `npm start`

+And enjoy it